richardgill/issue-template-check/docs/typescript-client/transaction.md

 A delete is used to remove records.
 Delete can operate on records from the same transaction, and will not cancel a transaction if no record is found.

+**gets**

+A get is used to retrieve a record by id.
+A get operation can retrieve records created in the same transaction but will not cancel a transaction if no record is found.

 # Limitations